enthought/traitsui/_sources/traitsui_user_manual/view.txt

 In order to control the layout of the interface, it is necessary to define a View object.
 A View object is a template for a GUI window or panel.
-In other words, a View specifies the content and appearance of a Traits UI window or panel display.
+In other words, a View specifies the content and appearance of a TraitsUI window or panel display.

 For example, suppose you want to construct a GUI window that shows only the